Wind Tunnel Testing

 - Cloud Computing - ARTIFICIAL INTELLIGENCE MEET 2026 (Singapore)

-- Cognitive Radio and Spectrum Sharing - Euro Satcomm 2025 (France)
+- Cloud-Native and Edge Computing for Communication Networks - Euro Satcomm 2026 (France)

 - Convolutional Neural Network Model - ARTIFICIAL INTELLIGENCE MEET 2026 (Singapore)